mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ##### XB Version
 The matrix ``\mathbf{B}_1`` is formed by neglecting the resistance ``r_{ij}``, shunt susceptance ``\Im \{ y_{\mathrm{sh}i} \}``, charging susceptance ``\Im \{ y_{\mathrm{s}ij} \}``, and transformer tap ratio magnitude ``\tau_{ij}``.
 The matrix ``\mathbf{B}_2`` is constructed by disregarding the transformer phase shift angle ``\phi_{ij}``.
 This approach corresponds to the standard fast Newton-Raphson method and is known to exhibit exceptional convergence properties in typical scenarios [van1989general](@cite).

-To initialize the XB version of the fast Newton-Raphson method, one can utilize the following code snippet:
+To initialize the XB version of the fast Newton-Raphson method, use the following code snippet:
 ```@example PowerFlowSolution
 acModel!(system)
 analysis = fastNewtonRaphsonXB(system)